-Are you thinking that tile flooring may be just what your home needs, but you have heard horror stories about tile budgets going well and truly out the window?
+Are you thinking that tile flooring may be just what your home needs, but you have heard horror stories about tile installation costs?
 The truth is: the tile flooring cost estimate you’re after may not be as straightforward as you’ve been hoping for.

 Countless factors influence the cost of tile flooring, from the type of tile you pick to the pattern you want to set them in ,and from the size of the area you’d like to tile to the contractor tasked with the job.

 Budgeting for tile flooring can be a headache.
 For some, it can even lead to heartache.
 To make sure you don’t end up on the receiving end of either of those aches, we have put together this helpful guide to assist you in understanding the ins and outs of tile flooring.